 We are in a blood sugar regulation crisis.
 According to the CDC, 90-95% of people with diabetes in the United States have Type 2 diabetes.
-That’s crazy and pretty serious.
-This dysregulation– due to diet, lifestyle, or underlying metabolic dysfunction– has been tied to the development of chronic inflammation and degenerative disease.
+This dysregulation is triggered by diet, lifestyle, or underlying metabolic dysfunction and has been tied to the development of chronic inflammation and degenerative disease we see today.

 As blood sugar rises, red blood cells become more susceptible to glycation, leading to elevations in HA1C.

 What is HA1C?
 Glycation occurs when sugar bonds to a fat or protein and is a normal part of our metabolism.
 In this case, imagine a red blood cell with little antennas (called glycoproteins) sticking out of it.
 As the cell travels through the bloodstream, these antennas attach to sugar that passes by.
 After the glucose enters the cell, it can combine with the hemoglobin inside.
 If there is too much sugar, the rate of glycation increases.